telehash/blockname/README.md

 This is a simple bitcoin-based DNS cache, using the blockchain as a backup cache for normal DNS resolution as well as to resolve alternative domains and TLDs (completely distributed, no registrars).

-Simply publish your own domain name as a valid `OP_RETURN` output on *any* transaction with the text format `*.myname.com11223344`, these are called `hint` transactions:

-* first byte is always the star character: `*`
+Simply publish your own domain name as a valid `OP_RETURN` output on *any* transaction with the text format `*.myname.com11223344`, these are called `hint` transactions and the first byte is always the star character (`*`).

+There are two forms of hints, text and binary.
+The text hints can be registered with any wallet software that can include an `OP_RETURN` output on a transaction, and are the only hints that can act as a fallback/cache for *any* domain name.
+The binary hints require additional rules for registration and validation during resolution, and only work for as a fallback for normal DNS requests via custom TLDs.

+## Domain Hints (text)

  * for textual domain name hints, the second byte is always the dot character: `.`
   * followed by up to 26 valid [domain name](http://en.wikipedia.org/wiki/Domain_name) characters
   * followed by a required 8 characters that are always the IPv4 address octets hex encoded, this address is used as the dns server to forward the query to
-  * followed by a required 4 digits that are the port of the dns server (left zero padded)
+  * followed by a required 4 characters that are the port of the dns server in hex (network byte order uint16_t)

+## Hostname Hints (text)

+Any matching domain hints are authorative, hostname hints are only used when there is no domain hint.

 * for exact hostname hints, the second byte is alphanumeric ([a-z] or [0-9])
   * followed by up to 30 valid domain name characters
   * followed by a required 8 characters of the IPv4 address

+## Hashname Hints (binary)

 * for hashname hints, the second byte is always the hash character: `#`
   * followed by 32 bytes of the hashname (binary)
   * followed by 4 bytes of the IPv4 address (binary)
   * followed by 2 bytes of the port (binary)
-  * `.hashname` special TLD to map from normal DNS (base32 of the 32 bytes)
+  * `.public` special TLD to map from normal DNS (base32 of the 32 bytes)
   * verifies hashname before responding

+## Bitcoin Address Hints (binary)

 * for bitcoin address hints, the second byte is `$`
   * followed by 20 bytes of the public key (binary)
   * followed by 4 bytes of the IPv4 address (binary)
   * followed by 2 bytes of the port (binary)
   * `.address` special TLD to map from normal DNS (base58check)
   * verifies via the transaction

+## Generic Hash hints (binary)

 * for the hash160 of anything, the second byte is a space character ` `
  * followed by 20 bytes of the hash160 value
  * followed by 4 bytes of the IPv4 address